Think on these things today.

 Again it was a busy day.
 On Tuesday, Jesus had been challenged by several different opponents.
 He had met each group head on by turning the questions around to teach much needed truth.
 Jesus had silenced those who opposed His claim to be the Messiah.

-Now it is His turn to question His opponents in Mark 12.
+Now it is His turn to question His opponents.
 However, Jesus did not stand against them as an opponent; He questioned them as men who were in error and needed to see the truth.
 He was reaching out to them in the hope that some would receive the truth of His Messiahship and accept Him as the Son of God.
 He asked them this question, “What think ye of Christ, the Messiah?”
 Jesus took them from the idea that He is a descendant of David, a mere man, to the idea that He is the Lord of David as God Himself.

 In this, His last week before His Crucifixion, it is amazing to see Jesus continue to teach.
 He knew that men needed to be warned of the terrible judgment to come if they didn’t change their ways.
-In Mark 12 Jesus discussed some of the things that especially will result in God’s wrath and judgment.
+Jesus discussed some of the things that especially will result in God’s wrath and judgment.
 They all have to do with pride.